 The fifteen weather load forecast scenarios are used as the basis for creating the weather zone normal weather summer peak forecast.
-Each of the fifteen hourly weather load forecast scenarios are separated into individual calendar year forecasts (covering calendar years 2021-2030).
+Each of the fifteen hourly weather load forecast scenarios are separated into individual calendar year forecasts (covering calendar years 2022-2031).
 The maximum forecasted hourly value occurring during the summer season (defined as June through September) is determined for each individual calendar year.

-The summer peak demand values from all of the fifteen weather scenarios for a particular calendar year are averaged to determine the normal weather forecasted summer peak value.
-For example, to determine the normal weather forecasted summer peak value.
-For example, to determine the normal weather forecasted summer peak value for calendar year 2021, take the highest forecasted value in months June through September from each of the fifteen weather load forecast scenarios for calendar year 2021 and average them.
+The summer peak demand values from the fifteen weather scenarios for a particular calendar year are averaged to determine the normal weather forecasted summer peak value.
+For example, to determine the normal weather forecasted summer peak value for calendar year 2022, take the highest forecasted value in months June through September from each of the fifteen weather load forecast scenarios for calendar year 2022 and average them.
 The forecasted summer peak demand is then assigned to August and replaces the previously calculated peak (rank 1) forecasted value for the month of August.